aortem/magic-dart-auth-sdk/magic-dart-auth-sdk/example/magic-dart-auth-sdk-flutter-mobile-app/README.md

   import 'package:entra_id_dart_auth_sdk/entra_id_dart_auth_sdk.dart';
   ```

-- In the main function call the 'FirebaseApp.initializeAppWithServiceAccount' function and pass the path to your the json file
+- In the main function call the 'MagicApp.initializeAppWithServiceAccount' function and pass the path to your the json file
   ```
-   FirebaseApp.initializeAppWithServiceAccount(serviceAccountKeyFilePath: 'path_to_json_file');
+   MagicApp.initializeAppWithServiceAccount(serviceAccountKeyFilePath: 'path_to_json_file');
   ```
-- Aftwards call the 'FirebaseApp.instance.getAuth()'
+- Aftwards call the 'MagicApp.instance.getAuth()'
   ```
-    FirebaseApp.instance.getAuth();
+    MagicApp.instance.getAuth();
   ```
 - Then call the 'runApp(const MyApp())' method